jokob-sk/NetAlertX/front/plugins/README.md

 ### "data_source":  "python-script"

-Used to interface between PiAlert and the plugin (script).
+ If the datasource is set to `python-script` the `CMD` setting (that you specify in the `settings` array section in the `config.json`) needs to contain a executable linux command, that generates a `last_result.log` file.
+This file needs to be stored in the same folder as the plugin.

+ The content of the `last_result.log` file needs to contain the columns as defined in the "Column order and values" section above.
+The order of columns can't be changed.
 After every scan it should contain only the results from the latest scan/execution.

-- The format is a `csv`-like file with the pipe `|` separator.
-8 (eight) values need to be supplied, so every line needs to contain 7 pipe separators.
-Empty values are represented by `null`
+- The format of the `last_result.log` is a `csv`-like file with the pipe `|` as a separator.
+- 9 (nine) values need to be supplied, so every line needs to contain 8 pipe separators.
+Empty values are represented by `null`.
-- Don't render "headers" for these "columns"
+- Don't render "headers" for these "columns".
-- Every scan result / event entry needs to be on a new line
+- Every scan result / event entry needs to be on a new line.
-- You can find which "columns" need to be present in the script results and if the value is required below.
+- You can find which "columns" need to be present, and if the value is required or optional, below.
-- The order of these "columns" can't be changed
+- The order of these "columns" can't be changed.

 #### Examples